Nomad Grill & Smoker review – TechCrunch

 One other huge benefit that seems like a small thing at first glance is a built-in thermometer that’s molded into the case.
 This provides you easy, clear temperature readings for the grill, and it’s analog so there’s no power required — another big benefit for portability.

 In practice, the grill works exactly as you’d expect a great charcoal grill to work, which is amazing given its size and portability.
-It should definitely be mentioned that you’re going to be much happier getting the grill lit if you pick yourself up a charcoal chimney, which eases the lighting process – but that’s a great accessory regardless what kind of charcoal grill you’re using.
+It should definitely be mentioned that you’re going to be much happier getting the grill lit if you pick yourself up a charcoal chimney, which eases the lighting process — but that’s a great accessory regardless of what kind of charcoal grill you’re using.

-I was particularly impressed at the Nomad grill’s performance when it comes to smoking.
+I was particularly impressed by the Nomad grill’s performance when it comes to smoking.
 It maintains an even and consistent temperature with the box closed, and it’s easy to moderate the temperature with the built-in vents if you need to adjust the cooking intensity.
 The proximity of the charcoal to the food also imbues it with great flavor.

 Bottom line